Why AI projects fail

 This pattern repeats everywhere.
 Zillow’s algorithm was mathematically sound when it led to massive losses and thousands of job cuts.
 They bought 27,000 homes but only sold 17,000 before shutting down.
 The Zestimate worked - with a median error of just 1.9%.
 But that tiny error at scale destroyed the entire business model.

-Amazon scrapped their AI recruiting tool not because it couldn’t parse resumes, but because it learned to discriminate against women.
+Amazon scrapped their AI recruiting tool not because it could not parse resumes, but because it learned to discriminate against women.
 Trained on 10 years of applications from a male-dominated industry, it penalized any resume mentioning “women’s” anything.

 The technology worked exactly as designed.
 The humans just designed it wrong.

-I was in a meeting last week where the CTO couldn’t understand why their AI rollout was failing.
+I was in a meeting last week where the CTO could not understand why their AI rollout was failing.
 “The model accuracy is 94%,” he kept saying.

-Meanwhile, 72% of adults don’t trust AI enough to use it.
+Meanwhile, 71% of employees are concerned about AI and only 6% feel very comfortable using it in their roles.
 Their employees were actively finding workarounds to avoid the system.
 One sales rep told me privately, “That thing is training to replace me.
 Why would I help it learn?”

-This fear isn’t irrational.
-When Microsoft’s chatbot Tay became a racist nightmare in 16 hours, it wasn’t hackers who broke it.
+This fear is not irrational.
+When Microsoft’s chatbot Tay became a racist nightmare in 16 hours, it was not hackers who broke it.
 Regular Twitter users trained it to be toxic because they could.
 When DPD’s delivery chatbot started writing poems mocking the company, it was a frustrated customer who made it happen.

 People break what threatens them.
-And right now, 69% of workers think AI threatens them.
+And right now, fears about AI job displacement have nearly doubled - rising from 28% to 40% in just two years.
+62% of employees say leaders underestimate the emotional and psychological impact.
 That’s why communicating AI changes effectively becomes critical - you need to address the human fear before the technical implementation.

 Air Canada learned this lesson in small claims court.
 Their chatbot promised a customer a refund that violated policy.
-Air Canada argued they weren’t responsible for their bot’s promises.
+Air Canada argued they were not responsible for their bot’s promises.
 The tribunal disagreed.
-But here’s what matters: their own customer service reps knew the bot was giving bad information and said nothing.
+But here is what matters: their own customer service reps knew the bot was giving bad information and said nothing.
 Classic case of what happens when you ignore the process failures behind AI incidents.

-Most GenAI systems can’t retain feedback, adapt to context, or improve from use.
+Most GenAI systems cannot retain feedback, adapt to context, or improve from use.
 They’re frozen in time.
 But organizations expect them to evolve like employees do.
 This mismatch kills projects.

 The successful 5% of companies do something radically different.
 They buy instead of build (67% success rate vs 22%).
 They let line managers drive adoption, not IT.
 Most importantly, they spend 50% of their budget on adoption activities, not technology.